hernan-vela/2024-Apr-std-portfolio/README.md

 ## Pages

-## # Home
+## Home
 The home page displays an image and just some random text for now.

 ## Services
-The services page shows the services porvided by the company with an image and the title of the service.
+The services page shows the services provided by the company with an image and the title of the service.

+## About
+The about page utilises CSS Gridd to some information about the company.

+## Contact
+The contact page has a form to fill upt to contact the company but it does not work for now.